 While Brexit hasn’t been the sole driver of housing market activity since the vote, it has undoubtedly played a significant role.

-So let’s take a look at what’s happened to the housing market since the vote, from changes in house prices to shifting interest rates on mortgages.
+So let’s take a look at what’s happened to the housing market since the vote, from changes in house prices to shifting mortgage interest rates.

 House prices have continued to rise since the vote to leave, though the pace of house price growth has dropped sharply to the lowest since 2013.

 Property transactions have remained largely the same, though they’re down significantly on the peak seen a decade ago.

-Demand is down slightly since 2016 as buyers are increasingly cautious about proceeding with a property purchase.
+Demand is down since 2016 as buyers are increasingly cautious about proceeding with a property purchase.

-Mortgage rates have fallen on average for both two- and five-year fixed rate deals, despite the Bank of England’s interest rate having risen since the vote.
+Mortgage rates have risen on average for both two-year and five-year fixed rate deals.

 How has Brexit affected house prices?